Csl0126/Csl0126.github.io/content/about.md

 <div class="col-9">
     <h2>Self-intro 😶‍🌫️</h2>
     <p>
     Hello hoomans, I'm Sok Ling!
 (People also call me "CSL") I was born in 01 and currently pursuing an external degree of UOL in BSc Accounting & Finance (Year 2 now) in Help Academy, Malaysia.
 I enjoy listening to the music when I study and I usually like to take photo of nice views and good foods.
-I was once an athlete, I used to play 🏀 and represent the states :) I'm learning make-up, learning about investments, learning about how to cook and trying to maintain a healthy lifestyle🤪.
+I was once an athlete, I used to play 🏀 and represent the my state :) I'm learning make-up, learning about investments, learning about how to cook and trying to maintain a healthy lifestyle🤪.
 I created this website just wanted to post random things, memories as part of my life!
 I'm living my life to the fullest and loving myself❤️‍🩹.
 If you're reading to my intro right now, i wish you all the best in life and continue to explore my website hehehe💫.
 Cheers!
     </p>
 </div>
 </div>